MaxReynouard/Robust-Inverse-Optimal-Transport/README.md

 ## In riot.py :
 - You'll find implementations of the Sinkhorn-Knopp algorithm to solve the Regularized Optimal Transport (ROT) problem,
 - You'll also find its log-stabilized version.
 This version prevents overflow issues that were present in Ruilin Li's version of the algorithm.
+It is an usual amelioration to the original algorithm
 - Finally, you'll find the RIOT algorithm.
-In addition to some simplification, you'll find the replacement of the use of standard Sinkhorn-knopp algorithm by its log-stabilisation version, this leads to further simplifications.
+In addition to some simplification, you'll find the replacement of the use of standard Sinkhorn-knopp algorithm by its log-stabilisation version, this leads to further simplifications of the initial algorithm.
 And you'll also find a stabilisation of the inner loop.
-This stabilisation makes the algorithm extremely more robust
+This stabilisation makes the algorithm extremely more robust and is a personnal contribution that I haven't found elsewhere in litterature (but I am not sure of how to look for this)

 ## In Sinkhorn_vs_log_stabilized_sinkhorn.ipynb :
 - There is a comparison of the results we get from both approaches, this aims to check that we converge to similar solutions